fantasticfears-stage/fantasticfears.github.io/_posts/2019-03-05-pytorch-parallel-model.md

 toc: true
 ---

 PyTorch can send batches and models to different GPUs automatically with `DataParallel(model)`.
 How is it possible?
 I assume you know PyTorch uses dynamic computational graph.
+And PyTorch version is v1.0.1.

 This is a complicated question and I asked on the PyTorch forum.
 I got [a reply](https://discuss.pytorch.org/t/how-pytorchs-parallel-method-and-distributed-method-works/30349/2?u=fantasticfears) from [Sebastian Raschka](https://discuss.pytorch.org/u/rasbt).